FigureOfStickman/OpenSourceCameraGear/README.md

 # Open-Source Camera Gear
-This is a WiP library for camera accessories I've designed and manufactured at home.
+This is a WiP library for camera accessories I've designed and manufactured at home.<br>
+For simplicity and ease of modification, everything is contained in Blender project files.
+Read more about this here.
-## Projects
+## List of Projects
 ### Modular LWS Baseplate
-The goal of this project is to create a baseplate system